 We are deeply sorry for your loss - the staff at Quealy and Son Funeral Home and Cremation Services

-Visitation will be held at the Quealy & Son Funeral Home 116 Adams Street, Abington on Saturday July 2 from 9am to 11am, followed by a funeral service at 11am.
-Interment St. Patrick Cemetery, Rockland.
+Visitation will be held at the Quealy & Son Funeral Home 116 Adams Street, Abington on Thursday August 4 from 4 to 7pm.
+A Funeral Mass will be held Friday August 5 at 10:30am in St. Bridget Church, Abington.
+Interment will follow St. Patrick's Cemetery Rockland.